Though the Venus flytrap is very popular, it’s not necessarily the easiest plant to explain. That’s why I split the guide into two parts.

 If you have any questions, feel free to ask in a comment—but please make sure it’s a question not already answered in my guide!

+You can also follow my Facebook or Instagram for more plant content, since I post every day about learnings, experiments, and progress of the plants in my collection.
 I post about plants for sale, like Byblis, droseras and Venus flytraps, as well as carnivorous plant gardening items like media (sphagnum moss, rinsed cocopeat mix) and Maxsea fertilizer.